al1fandi/hr-project/README.md

 ### What is the distribution of employees across locations by state?
 ![9](https://github.com/al1fandi/HR_Project/blob/main/image/9.png?raw=true)

-### How has the company's employee count changed over time based on hire and term dates?
+### How has the company's employee count changed based on hire and term dates?
 ![10](https://github.com/al1fandi/HR_Project/blob/main/image/10.png?raw=true)

 ### What is the tenure distribution for each department?